-For lots of bereaved people, Christmas can be an especially difficult time.
+For lots of bereaved people, dealing with grief at Christmas can be especially difficult.
 The media, not to mention social media, is full of images of friends, families and loved ones sharing the festive magic – but if you’ve lost someone significant, these can serve as a bitter reminder of what you’re missing.
 There’s also a seemingly inescapable expectation of good cheer, at a time when celebrating is the last thing you feel like doing.

-The first Christmas after a death can feel particularly hard, while you’re still navigating your ‘new normal’, but even many years later, the season of supposed joy and festivity can feel poignant at best.
+A bereavement at any time is devastating but losing someone at Christmas is particularly tough.
+The first Christmas after a death is always hard, while you’re still navigating your ‘new normal’, but even many years later, the season of supposed joy and festivity can feel poignant at best.

 Here are some ideas to help you get through what can be a tricky time for anyone experiencing loss.

 Especially after a recent loss, you may want to plan how you’ll spend the season, especially the day itself.
 Christmas tends to be a day when we re-enact traditions and rituals, and it’s up to you whether you want to continue with these in the absence of your loved one, or do something entirely different.
 For example, some people choose to go away for Christmas, or maybe spend the day itself volunteering.

 Of course, you don’t have to “do” anything at all; try not to give into the pressure that Christmas has to be spectacular.
 If it’s your first after being bereaved, you may want to keep this one low-key; the thing about the season is that it comes around again, so you can always do things differently next year.

 For many bereaved people, Christmas is a time when they want to remember the person who has died, but it can be hard to decide on an appropriate way to do this.